ehulders/Meraki-Ansible-Deployment/readme.md

 ![](images/ansible-cli.gif)

 Congratulations, you've deployed your first Meraki network wih Ansible.
-Now in the next sections we're going to take that to the next level!
+Now in the next sections we're going to take that to the next level and start to automate even the running of our playbook.

 ## Automate deployment with Github Actions